Since | 19.0 |

 Cache Current Frame Only

-In this mode, only the current frame is ever in the cache.
-This reduces memory usage considerably when scrubbing through the timeline, however it must recook the time samples every time a frame of data is requested from this node.
+In this mode, only the current frame is in the cache.
+This reduces memory usage considerably when scrubbing through the timeline.
+However, it must recook the time samples every time a frame of data is requested from this node.

-This mode is typically only used when enabling Subframe Sampling
+This mode is typically only used when Subframe Sampling is turned on for motion blur.

 In this mode, the Cache node is always time dependent, even after playing back an entire simulation.